mahtokamal/Home-Lab-Setup/Virtual-Machine.md

 ## 2.2 Windows Server 2025 Installation into VMware

 **How to Download Windows Server 2025** <br>
-- Type "download windows server" in the Google serach engine
+- Type "download windows server" in the Google search engine
 - then click on Windows server 2025 evaluation center
-- Now, click on 64-bit ISO download link, Save it and let the download finish autmoatically (I used Incognito mode, if you use normal mode, you might be asked for registration to download it)
+- Now, click on 64-bit ISO download link, Save it and let the download finish automatically (I used Incognito mode, if you use normal mode, you might be asked for registration to download it)
-- To verify completion of download, visit the downlaod location into your system
+- To verify download completion, visit the download location into your system

 <img width="1920" height="1009" alt="Screenshot (1659)" src="https://github.com/user-attachments/assets/a2c45085-e201-4fd3-ae4b-ef3d3ab1059e" />
 <img width="1920" height="1018" alt="Screenshot (1660)" src="https://github.com/user-attachments/assets/df16fa25-8074-4a17-a974-9b64526a9bfb" />